 THE PRECAP: If CBS was looking for a comedy more contrived than 9JKL and less funny than SUPERIOR DONUTS, they hit paydirt with LIVING BIBLICALLY.
 A talented cast is wasted on a clunky premise and inferior writing.

-CBS bought the television rights to Jacobs’ best-seller in late 2015.
+CBS bought the television rights to Jacobs’ book in late 2015.
 Why the project took so long to hit the small screen is anyone’s guess, but it definitely wasn’t time well spent.
 Everything about Living Biblically feels sub-par and uninspired.
 Production design is claustrophobic, cluttered and cheap looking.
 The writing is so woefully lazy and gutless, the show doesn’t work as comedy, satire or social commentary.
 It just lays there like a flat tire covered by a wet blanket.

 The cast is well-stocked with familiar faces, all of whom have fared better in previous television work.
 Jay R. Ferguson (The Real O’Neals) plays Chip Curry, our newly minted Bible devotee.
 His spiritual adviser is Father Gene, a skeptical Catholic priest played by Ian Gomez (Cougar Town).
 David Krumholtz (Numb3ers) is also on hand, saddled with the thankless role of Rabbi Gil.
 Here, he’s little more than another lame iteration of the schlubby Jewish sidekick trope.
 As Chips’s wife Leslie, Lindsey Kraft (Grace and Frankie) fares only marginally better.
 Her character seems to exist solely as a device to enable Chip’s biblical barnstorming.
 A complete lack of chemistry with Ferguson doesn’t help matters.